enkron/enkron.github.io/in/cv.md

 </p>
 <br>

-Automated routine processes using Ansible playbooks for upgrade and deployment Confluence instances to the stage and production environments.
+Developed Ansible playbooks for upgrade and deployment Confluence instances to the stage and production environments.

 Deployed and troubleshooted Bitbucket mirror farm.